Four-force (4-force) is a four-vector, considered as

 where are the Christoffel symbols.

-4-force acting in the electromagnetic field on the particle with electric
+4-force acting in electromagnetic field on a particle with electric charge , is expressed as follows:

 ,

-where is the electromagnetic tensor,
+where is electromagnetic tensor,

 |

-is the 4-velocity.
+is 4-velocity.

 To describe liquid